 The Story

-Centenary is where I laid the foundation of my stage management skills but with River City Repertory, a local professional theatre, I put them to the test.
-With RCRT, I caught my first real taste of tight budgets and Equity contracts and rules.
+Centenary is where I laid the foundation of my stage management skills but with River City Repertory, a regional professional theatre, I put them to the test.
+With RCRT, I caught my first real taste of tight budgets and Equity contracts/rules.
 There I took leaps without the safety net of my professors and landed on my feet as I met difficult challenges with a positive attitude and a sense of humor.
 I learned a whole new meaning of stress when we mounted a production of The Subject was Roses with the inestimable Donna McKechnie.
-We had just three weeks from first rehearsal to last curtain and I used every trick in my bag to keep my director calm and the show on track.
+We had just three weeks from the first rehearsal to the last curtain and I used every trick in my bag to keep my director calm and the show on track.
 I have rarely felt more focused than in our final week when we put the set on the stage and layered in lights, props, and sound.

 Vanna Richardson